borgmatic-collective/borgmatic/README.md

-borgmatic hooks run once per configuration file. `before_backup` hooks run prior to backups of all repositories. `after_backup` hooks run afterwards, but not if an error occurs in previous hook or in the backups themselves.
+borgmatic hooks run once per configuration file. `before_backup` hooks run prior to backups of all repositories. `after_backup` hooks run afterwards, but not if an error occurs in a previous hook or in the backups themselves.
 And borgmatic runs `on_error` hooks if an error occurs.

 An important security note about hooks: borgmatic executes all hook commands